12 best typing software programs to learn to type fast

 - Tyepracer

-- Type Type Revolution (for kids)
+- Type Type Revolution (learn how to type + educational games for kids)

 - Keyboard Climber (for kids)